espcarlo27-byte/jce-cyber-lab/architecture/network-log-flow.md

   - Phishing
   - DNS tunneling
   - Privilege escalation attempts
-  - Web-based attacks
+  - Network and Web-based attacks
 - **Windows 11** generates normal user and endpoint activity
-- All traffic flows through **pfSense**
+- All traffic (including DNS queries) flows through **pfSense**

 ---

 ### 2️⃣ Firewall & Routing Layer (pfSense)

-**pfSense** serves as the central network choke point:
+**pfSense** serves as the central network choke point and DNS resolver:

 - Routes all ingress and egress traffic
 - Provides NAT and DHCP services
+- Acts as the primary DNS resolver for all hosts
-- Logs firewall decisions and session metadata
+- Logs firewall decisions and session metadata, and DNS activity
-- Mirrors traffic to **Security Onion**
+- Mirrors network traffic to **Security Onion**

 This ensures:
 - No system bypasses inspection
+- DNS activity is centrally observable
-- Network behavior is consistently observable
+- Network behavior is consistently monitored

 ---

-### 3️⃣ Network Security Monitoring (Security Onion)
+### 3️⃣ Network Security Monitoring (Security Onion - EVAL)

 **Security Onion** passively receives mirrored traffic from pfSense and provides: